sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 ![image](https://user-images.githubusercontent.com/50409210/139582818-aed76cc8-a5ef-4727-994f-1cd83c8debc4.png)

-The details of a sample new person are provided in JSON format.
+The details of a new 'sample person' are provided in JSON format.
 These details are sent as a POST request to the web service.
 The web service sends back a response in JSON format which is converted back into a Python dictionary.
 Finally, a response message is printed based on the stroke decision provided by the model (threshold as 0.55 for stroke decision) for the new person.

 Name of Python script used - ***FinalModelpredicttest.py***